umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/2-factor-authentication-on-cloud/index.md

 # 2-factor authentication on Umbraco Cloud

-On Umbraco Cloud, you can add 2-factor authentication for your Umbraco Cloud account using either email, phone, or an authenticator app when logging in to the Umbraco Cloud Portal.
+On Umbraco Cloud, you can add 2-factor authentication for your Umbraco Cloud account.

+You can use email, phone, or an authenticator app when logging in to the Umbraco Cloud Portal.

 ## Enabling 2-factor authentication